-Column A contains the time values in seconds and the column B contains the number of bacteria that are multiplying exponentially.
+Column A contains the time values in seconds and column B contains the number of bacteria that are multiplying exponentially.

-In order to estimate the increase or growth in the product over a certain period of time we will using the Exponential GROWTH function.
+In order to estimate the increase or growth in the product over a certain period of time, we will be using the Exponential GROWTH function.

-We will select the range of known y values which is number of bacteria growing with time and known x values which is the time period given in seconds and the new x values is 150 second for which we need to calculate the estimated increase in the number of bacteria.
+We will select the range of known y values which is a number of bacteria growing with time and known x values which is the time period given in seconds and the new x values are 150 second for which we need to calculate the estimated increase in the number of bacteria.

 The GROWTH formula in Excel that we will be using is:

 The total estimated number of bacteria in the solution after 150 seconds will be approximately 393436223.